-The WAMP established the West Anniston Advisory Committee, which consists of representatives from the Housing Authority, Anniston City Schools, City Government, residents, community stakeholders, health & wellness professionals, public safety and business owners.
+The WAMP established the West Anniston Advisory Committee, which consists of representatives from the Housing Authority, Anniston City Schools, City Government, residents, community stakeholders, health & wellness professionals, public safety, and business owners.
+This committee meets do discuss expectations, ideas, and the progress of the WAMP.

-The AHA, City of Anniston and ACS have entered into an interlocal cooperative agreement for the revitalization of West Anniston.
+The AHA, City of Anniston and ACS have entered an interlocal cooperative agreement for the revitalization of West Anniston.
 Components of the transformation process are being implemented by AHA and its key partners.
 The Housing Authority’s plan will include the replacement of 102 severely distressed public housing units with new and renovated affordable housing throughout the West Anniston community.
 Improving education, economic development and health and wellness are key components of the WAMP.
+Taking a page from the City of Anniston’s new slogan,; “We Are More!”, and the WAMP is just the beginning!

 RAD was created in order to give public housing authorities (PHAs) a powerful tool to preserve and improve public housing properties and address the $26 billion nationwide backlog of deferred maintenance.
 RAD also gives owners of three HUD “legacy” program (Rent Supplement, Rental Assistance Payment, and Section 8 Moderate Rehabilitation) the opportunity to enter into long-term contracts that facilitate the financing of improvements.